-Presidential candidate Ted Cruz wants to return to the gold standard, and a student asked me if there is enough gold to do so.
-The short answer: Yes, there is enough gold in the world to go back on a gold standard, but it would require much sacrifice.
+Presidential candidate Ted Cruz wants to return to the gold standard.
+Is there is enough gold to do so?
+The short answer: Yes, there is enough gold in the world to go back on a gold standard, but it would require a huge sacrifice.

 Under the gold standard, the monetary base was mostly a stock of gold.
 Today, it is fiat money that is created out of thin air.
-A big problem with the gold standard that most advocates don’t realize is that it would raise taxes because the US government would have to increase spending to be able to buy enough gold to base our monetary system on it.
+One problem with the gold standard is that it would require raising taxes because the government would have to buy enough gold to base our monetary system on it.

 Whereas under our fiat system, the government makes a profit from creating money and that helps reduce taxes, under a gold standard, the government would have to raise taxes to buy gold when the monetary base needs to be expanded and that is only a small part of the sacrifice of going on a gold standard.
-I would rather that our taxes buy productive government services rather than buying gold that is destined to sit idly in government vaults as a monetary base when fiat money can be produced for free.
+I would rather that our taxes buy useful services and produce public goods rather than buying gold that is destined to sit idly in government vaults as a monetary base when fiat money can be produced for free.

-However, the US monetary base has been inflated by quantitative easing and in normal times, the US monetary base would only be about $1 trillion.
+On the other hand, the US monetary base was inflated by quantitative easing beginning in 2008 and in normal times, the US monetary base might only be about $1 trillion.
 That is more similar to the monetary base of the EU which is $1.7 trillion.
 Thus, in normal times there would be enough gold in the world for both the US and the EU to go back on the gold standard.
 But the US has only 16% of world GDP and the EU has 17%, so the entire world could not fully base the world’s economies using gold as 100% of the global monetary base at the current gold price even if the governments of the world somehow managed to take all the gold away from private owners.

-More importantly, if the governments of the world started buying up the world’s gold to run our monetary systems, that would dramatically increase the price of gold which would reduce the tonnes of gold that would be needed in the monetary base for running the global economy.
+Secondly, and more importantly, if the governments of the world started buying up the world’s gold to run our monetary systems, it would dramatically increase the price of gold which would reduce the tonnes of gold that would be needed for running the global monetary system.

-Under the gold standard, an increased demand for monetary base would literally create more monetary base out of thin air by raising the value of gold as governments buy up more of the metal.
-That would be great for the world’s gold producers who constantly lobby for a return to the gold standard, but what a waste of tax dollars to spend them on gold just to increase the money supply.
+Under the gold standard, an increased demand for money would literally create more monetary base out of thin air by raising the value of gold.
+That would be great for the world’s gold producers who constantly lobby for a return to the gold standard, but it would still cause a tremendous waste of tax dollars to spend them on gold just to increase the money supply.